LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 Let's first create those files:

 ~~~
-$ touch a.txt b.txt c.txt d.txt
+$ touch a.doc b.doc c.doc d.doc
 ~~~
 This will create four empty files with those names.
 It is easy to use the shell to create a batch of files in one go.

 Now we will use a loop to create a backup version of those files.
 Accordingly, we enter:

 ~~~
-$ for filename in *.txt
+$ for filename in *.doc
 > do
 >    echo $filename
 >    cp $filename backup_$filename